 The Umar Ibn Al-Khattab Mosque is one of the oldest mosques in Berlin and has a distinctive white exterior.

-The extraordinary mosques in Berlin include the oldest mosque in Germany, the Ahmadiyya Mosque.
+The extraordinary mosques in Berlin include the oldest mosque in Germany, the Ahmadiyya Mosque, also called Berlin Mosque.
 Its unique architecture is similar to the Taj Mahal in India and is a true gem.

 Ahmadiyya Mosque